Key Data

 IN2390 Advanced Deep Learning for Computer Vision: Visual Computing

 In the Guided Research module, you will learn basic skills to conduct independent research.
-This is done by working on a research question under supervision.
+You will do this by working on a research question under supervision.

-- Present your results to the chair or at a scientific event
+- Presenting the results in a presentation (at the chair or at a scientific event)

-- Submission: At the latest at the beginning of the following semester: The results report must be submitted to the advisor at the latest in the first week of lectures of the following semester.
-You will receive your evaluation by the fifth week of lecture of the semester after you submit your report.
+- Submission at the latest at the beginning of the following semester: The results report must be submitted to the supervisor at the latest in the first week of lectures of the following semester, the evaluation at the latest in the 5th week of lectures of the following semester.
+The assessment must take place in the fifth week of the following semester at the latest.

 The Interdisciplinary Project (IDP) involves a practical activity in the field of an application subject and builds a bridge from computer science to the application subject.
 It can build on previous knowledge in an application subject from the undergraduate degree.